-Effective Fall Quarter 2001, the Regents of the University of California instituted health insurance coverage as a condition of enrollment for all undergraduate students.
-This insurance is now included in your student fees and enrollment in the plan is automatic when you pay your fees.
-You may waive out of this plan if you can demonstrate comparable and verifiable health coverage that meets the campus' minimum standards for insurance.
+Monday - Friday 8:00 A.M. - 5:00 P.M.
+203 Student Services I ■ Phone: (949) 824-6457 www.counseling.uci.edu health coverage that meets the campus' minimum standards for insurance.
 (Refer to "Health Insurance") The Student Health Center is the primary care facility for students covered by the USHIP.
 In order to take advantage of your insurance plan, all medical care must begin at Student Health.
 If you need a medical service that we cannot provide, you will be referred to a qualified provider in the community.
 If you are a member of USHIP, the cost of your medical care will be billed directly to your insurance plan.
 Students who waive out of the plan, but use Student Health, will pay at the time of service and will be given an itemized receipt they may submit to their insurance carrier for reimbursement.